When you know two lengths (or the area) or one length (area) and one angle of a

 always performed with the two quantities changed last.

-Move the mouse over the term of a quantity to read its full name.
+Move the mouse over the term of a quantity or click on it to read its full name.

 Click on the "reset"-button to reset the calculation.